-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance) except when medically necessary. • Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Homemaker services include basic household assistance, including light housekeeping or light meal preparation. \checkmark Fees charged for care by your immediate relatives or members of your household. ✓ Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance) except when medically necessary. ~ Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Outpatient prescription drugs ✓ Routine dental care, such as cleanings, fillings or dentures. √ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Outpatient prescription drugs \checkmark Routine dental care, such as cleanings, fillings or dentures. \checkmark Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine foot care Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes.
-Home-delivered meals ✓ Residential Treatment for AODA or mental health √

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care Some limited coverage provided according to Medicare guidelines, for example, if you have diabetes.
+Home-delivered meals \checkmark Residential AODA and mental health treatment \checkmark Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
 Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Routine hearing exams, hearing aids or exams to fit hearing aids. √ Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery and other low vision aids.
+Routine hearing exams, hearing aids or exams to fit hearing aids. \checkmark Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 (Please refer to the "Vision care" benefit in the Medical Benefits Chart for additional information.)
-Prescriptions or refill of prescriptions because of theft, damage, or loss of prescription or drugs. ✓ Reversal of sterilization procedures and/or non-prescription contraceptive supplies. √ Acupuncture √ Naturopath services (uses natural or alternative treatments) √ Services provided to veterans in Veterans Affairs (VA) facilities.
-However, when emergency services are received at VA cost sharing is more than the cost sharing under our plan, we will reimburse veterans for the difference.
-Members are still responsible for our cost-sharing amounts.
+Prescriptions or refill of prescriptions because of theft, damage or loss of prescription or drugs. √ Reversal of sterilization procedures and/or non-prescription contraceptive supplies.
+Acupuncture Acupuncture for chronic low back pain.
+Please refer to the Medical Benefits Chart for additional information.

+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Naturopath services (uses natural or alternative treatments) \checkmark Services provided to veterans in Veterans Affairs (VA) facilities.
+However, when emergency services are received at VA hospital and the VA cost sharing is more than the cost sharing under our plan, we will reimburse veterans for the difference.
+Members are still responsible for our cost-sharing amounts. •